andresaftari/Java-Implementation/README.md

 # Java-Implementation
 # Disclaimer!
 Please use this source code FOR EDUCATIONAL PURPOSE ONLY, not for PLAGIARISM.
-If you want to download or clone these source codes, USE IT WISELY!
+If you want to clone these source codes, USE IT WISELY!
 THANK YOU

 Java algorithms and implementations I learn in my university